Healing Trauma

 When a person’s body, psyche and nervous system fail to respond and adequately process adverse events, traumatic responses may develop.
 Whereas the effects of trauma can be long-lasting and pervasive.

-In recent years, so many layers of trauma have re-surfaced in our global collective consciousness.
-Immigrants, refugees and descendants thereof, of course, have very different historical traumas and dilemmas to address than, for example, Black folk.
-On the whole, each journey of trauma healing is unique based on your individual life experiences, cultural and family dynamics – plus ancestral lineages, historical contexts and so much more…
+In recent years, so many layers of trauma are ever-present for many in our global landscape.
+On the whole, each journey of trauma healing is unique based on your specific life experiences, cultural and family dynamics – plus ancestral lineages, historical contexts and so much more…

-Slowly, I will attempt to sort through these different layers with you, and find ways to highlight that resilience must be remembered as part of your intrinsic birthright.
+Slowly, we will attempt to sort through these different layers together.
 For every traumatic narrative, there is an equally important, concurrent life-affirming story also woven in.
+Therefore, turning towards resourcefulness and highlighting resilience are crucial for healing.

 Phases of trauma healing:

-First and foremost, trauma treatment begins with getting acquainted and building enough trust in our therapeutic relationship.
-Not to worry, your hesitation as much as your mistrust are also welcome here.
-For one thing, learning and insights can only be gained when there is enough sense of safety and good-will present.
+First and foremost, getting acquainted and building enough trust in our therapeutic relationship is essential.
+Not to worry, your apprehensions along with any mistrust are also welcome here.
+Second, learning and insights can only be gained when there is enough sense of safety and good-will present.
 Therefore, establishing a solid relationship with your therapist creates the container for trauma healing to be possible.

 Urgency is a hallmark of traumatic responses.

 In reality, trauma-informed, somatic therapy is gentle and requires slowing down.
-Unfortunately, so many new clients want to tell me everything at once, which altogether can potentially flood your system.
-Indeed, I was trained to gather as much of your life’s story at once like other psychotherapists.
-Consequently, trauma-informed approaches recognize that such methods can be too triggering, and potentially counter-productive.
+Unfortunately, so many individuals start off by wanting to tell me everything, which altogether can potentially flood your system.
+Trauma-informed approaches recognize that aims for a full narrative can be too triggering, and potentially counter-productive for many seeking trauma recovery.
+Instead, I hold space for an emergent narrative, which inevitably will evolve with your healing process.

 Too much, too soon and not enough support are common markers of traumatic experiences.

 While phases of treatment can be neatly outlined, however, healing from trauma is often not linear.
-Current stressors from life events may trigger stress responses, and therefore create too much instability to focus on past traumatic memories up front.
-Obviously, stabilization is essential, and will be our first pass of work together.
+Current stressors from life events may trigger stress responses, and therefore create too much instability to focus on traumatic memories.
+So, stabilization is essential, and will be our first pass at working together.

-So when you’re in crisis, we won’t be tackling the hardest stuff.
+Therefore, when you’re in crisis, we won’t be tackling the hardest stuff.
 It simply doesn’t make sense to.
 Since you’re already overwhelmed, first, reducing your stress levels and looking at what is working will be our top-priority.
-In the meantime, I emphasize sleep habits, exercise and self-care because these are inherently stress relieving.
-Furthermore, we need to establish some breathing room in your system.
+In the meantime, I emphasize sleep habits, exercise and self-care because they are foundational for stress relief.
+Furthermore, we will learn to recognize the tolerances and capacities of your nervous system.

 Since turning towards trauma can be de-stabilizing, doing so from stable footing makes for more effective outcomes.
 Furthermore, sustainable transformations.

-More often than not, the clients I work with have a complexity of different traumatic experiences for us to sort through together.
-While not every single event needs to be targeted, certainly time and space are needed to nurture changes at the level of your nervous system.
+More often than not, the individuals I work with have a complexity of different traumatic experiences for us to sort through together.
+While not every single one needs to be targeted, certainly time and space are needed to nurture changes at the level of your nervous system.
 Chiefly, our aim will be to untangle traumatic responses from your intrinsically healthy ones.

 Once you’ve developed tools and skills for navigating life’s ups and downs, and while you are maintaining healthy habits to support yourself well, you may decide our work is done.
 Even though we may both feel sad to part ways, at the same time, I will gladly see you off to enjoy life as fully as possible.
 With grace.
-I emphatically wish to witness you lovingly embrace all the blessings and growth opportunities life presents you.
-Thereafter, I am sometimes fortunate to receive brief notes of gratitude from former clients updating me about significant life changes—such as new additions to the family and so forth—even well after our work together!
+I wish to witness you enthusiastically embrace all the blessings and growth opportunities life presents you.
+Sometimes well after our work together, I am fortunate to receive brief notes of gratitude from former clients updating me about significant life changes—such as new additions to the family and so forth!

 Trauma healing requires slow, gentle approaches

 Touch is a fundamental sense, and albeit one of the earliest ways to relate to self, others and the environment.
-Above all, it is a vital aspect of human experience as well as a form of communication which can contribute to a deep feeling of togetherness, connection, care and love.
+Above all, it is a vital aspect of human experience as well as a form of communication which can contribute to a deep feeling of connection, care and togetherness.

 Somatically-attuned touch can support you to find greater ease as well as relief from constriction, pain and other symptoms as a result of trauma and chronic stress held in the body.

-To clarify, our explorations will not move to these places immediately.
-In time, they are directions our work together may take.
+To clarify, our explorations will not necessarily move to these directions immediately.
+In time, they are possibilities our work together may take.
 Overall, my recommendations will be based on the skills and awareness you build as your healing journey evolves.

-On a case-by-case basis, our work together may eventually focus more on intentional, somatically-attuned, therapeutic touch to support the release of tensions and constriction patterns in the body.
 As a result, touch can support movements and impulses to reach natural completion on many levels: cellular, emotional, energetic, muscular, systemic, psychological and more.
-Moreover, therapeutic hands-on contact can be profoundly healing for many, and especially those who experienced traumatic events when very young.
+Moreover, therapeutic hands-on contact can be profoundly healing for many, most especially for those who experienced traumatic events when very young.

-Due to preferences at times for seeking medical treatment, looking at health conditions in isolation sometimes is not enough.
+Research often cites connections between medical conditions and adverse childhood experiences.
 In other words, addressing the root cause—trauma and the stress response—is fundamental, particularly for anyone exposed to chronic stress at an early age.

 Frequently, clients who suffer from certain conditions are often drawn to bodywork recognizing that touch can be relieving.
-However, ordinary bodywork can sometimes feel like a balm – where relief is quite fleeting – especially for those who have experienced trauma of various forms.
-Frankly, we need more trauma-informed practitioners.
-In the event that tension patterns and other adaptive management strategies – often arising as protective responses – remain in place, traumatic stress can contribute to chronic ailments such as:
+However, bodywork can sometimes feel like a balm – where relief is fleeting – especially for those who have experienced trauma of various forms.
+When tension patterns and other adaptive management strategies – often incomplete protective responses – remain in place, traumatic stress can contribute to chronic ailments such as:

 For the most part, when the stress physiology from traumatic events remains unaddressed, the body attempts to manage in whatever ways possible leading to dysfunction, symptoms and complex conditions that can become exacerbated over time.